 I don’t have all the answers.
 But I’m starting to mock up some more of the UX goodness like personas, scenarios and journey mapping.
 Sample of early personas quickly worked out previously.
 So I’m going to refresh those personas and scenarios.
 We’re going to look at journeys for different use cases, both for consuming and creating content.

 One of the scenarios I’ll describe that I think would be beneficial for helping us map out a platform that works beyond just “searching” for “stories”.
 A platform where you can drill down, you can publish, you can search, and you can re-search.
 You can potentially interact.
 Let’s consider Pat for an example content consumer.
 Pat enjoys cooking and is looking for recipes on a mobile device.

-A group of friends are coming to Pat’s place for a dinner party.
+A group of friends is coming to Pat’s place for a dinner party.
 Two have to avoid gluten and another friend is vegan.
-Pat loves using “Open Web Stories or AMP Stories” to follow recipes because the stories include visual demonstrations, videos and are not large walls of text making it simple to get a recipe right and to see the porcesses and techniques for preparation well.
-Plus, Pat will use an app to have the groceries delivered the day before directly from the useful AMP Story web functionality.
+Pat loves using “Open Web Stories or AMP Stories” to follow recipes because the stories include visual demonstrations, videos and are not large walls of text making it simple to get a recipe right and to see the processes and techniques for preparation well.
+Plus, Pat will use an app to have the groceries delivered the day before directly from the useful Web Story web functionality.

 So to start we will envision some use cases like Pat’s and see what some of the frustrating tasks are that a new kind of platform could improve.
 We need to answer questions like how does Pat search, drill down and engage with stories ideally and how is hard that to do now.